farm-ng/amiga-dev-kit/website/docs/hardware/charging.md

 ### Operation

 Each battery contain a key switch on its side.
 The switch serves dual purpose, locking the battery on its respective fork and enabling power for the robot.
-To safely operate your Amiga, you should:
+When batteries are connected together in your Amiga, they either need to have ALL keys in the "ON" position or ALL keys in the "OFF” position.
+When in doubt, follow the standard procedures:

+#### Powering the Amiga ON

 * Slide the battery in using the mounting platform and the grooves located under the battery.
 * Insert the key and turn it to the OFF position.
-* Connect the C14 power connector on the back of the battery.
+* Connect the IEC C14 power connector on the back of the battery.
 * Repeat the first three steps for the other battery
 * Turn both batteries ON, powering the Amiga.

+#### Powering the Amiga OFF

+* Turn both batteries’ keys to OFF position, all systems will power off.
+* Disconnect the IEC C14 power connector from the back of the battery.
+* Turn the key switch to the UNLOCK position and remove the keys.
+* Pull the battery of the robot using the handle and carefully place it on the ground.
+* Repeat the last three steps to DL remove the other batteries.
+* Move the batteries to a safe location, away from flammable materials and other structures.
+* Charge each battery with your Farm-ng provided 2A charger.

 ![Battery in unlock position](./assets/batt_unlock.jpeg) ![Battery in OFF position](./assets/batt_off.jpeg)
 ![Battery in ON position](./assets/batt_on.jpeg)

-When connecting batteries in parallel, as in your Amiga configuration, it is required that both batteries have very similar, if not exactly the same, voltages.
-The most effective way to achieve this is by ensuring both batteries are fully charged before connecting them to your Amiga and keeping them both ON during all operational time.
+When connecting batteries in parallel, as in our standard Amiga setup, it is required that both batteries have their voltages matched to avoid one discharging itself into the other one at a higher current rate than it is rated for.
+The most effective way to achieve this is by ensuring both batteries are fully charged before connecting them to your Amiga and keeping them both **ON** during all operational time.

 :::danger Caution
 Operating your Amiga with Batteries at different charge levels/voltages lead to high currents moving